Baolis of Mehrauli: History

-The oldest of the three baolis, Anangtal Baoli, was built in the 11th century (1060 AD) by Rajput king Anangpal II of the Tomar dynasty in the then capital area of Lalkot of Delhi.
+The oldest of the three baolis, Anangtal Baoli, was built in the 11th century (1060 AD) by king Anangpal II of the Tomar dynasty in the then capital area of Lalkot of Delhi.
 Gandhak ki Baoli is believed to have been built during the 13th century when the slave dynasty of the Delhi Sultanate Iltutmish (1211–1236 AD) ruled over Delhi.
 The Rajon ki Baoli is named after the rajmistries or masons who used it.
 It was built during the 16th century, by Daulat Khan during the rule of Sikander Lodhi of the Lodhi Dynasty.
 The Baoli of Aurangzeb was built by Emperor Aurangzeb.
 It measured 130 feet by 36 feet while the well was 30 feet in diameter, it contained 74 steps and was built in three stage.
 The Baoli was illegally demolished by local residents to make way for residential apartments.
-The area of the Baoli is now an uphill road with rows of homes, shops and warehouses on each side.
 The area of the Baoli is now an uphill road with rows of homes, shops and warehouses on each side.

 Features

 Anangtal Baoli

 The Anangtal Baoli (28°31'31.7"N 77°10'53.8"E), the oldest baoli in Delhi, is a single stage step well, built by the Tomara dynasty ruler Anangpal II (r.c.1051 – c.1081).
 Anangpal II was instrumental in populating Indraprastha and giving it its present name, Delhi.
 The region was in ruins when he ascended the throne in the 11th century, it was he who built Lal Kot fort and Anangtal Baoli.
 The Tomar rule over the region is attested by multiple inscriptions and coins, and their ancestry can be traced to the Pandavas (of the Mahabharata)" said BR Mani, former joint director-general of the Archaeological Survey of India (ASI).

 Excavations at this site reveal that the well was probably very large; some steps leading to the water are extant.
 It used the technique of rainwater harvesting for its storage.
 The baoli is located in a forest behind a neighborhood and is used as a local waste dump and pig farm, with sewage running into it.
 While it was supposed to be maintained by the Delhi Development Authority (DDA), the Delhi High Court ordered that the Yogmaya Mandir Welfare and Management Society take over, since the DDA was failing in its duties.
 As of 8 December 2018, the baoli is not maintained and does not have any markers signifying its historical relevance.

 On 27 June 2022 Lieutenant Governor (LG) Vinai Kumar Saxena directed officials to redevelop Anangtal Baoli within two months to restore Delhi's lost and abandoned heritage.
 LG Saxena emphasised that the restoration work must be appropriately done, preserving the structure's heritage identity, especially its hidden aspects.